valentinkm/AdversarialSimulation/LK/README.md

 2. **Download or clone the repository**
-   - The repository root is here: <https://github.com/lkosanke/AdversarialSimulation>
+   - The repository root is here: <https://github.com/lkosanke/AdversarialSimulation>.
+   - Download or clone the repository.

 3. **Run the install_dependencies.R Script**:
+   - In the folder, navigate to the LK subfolder.
    - Open the install_dependencies.R file in Rstudio.
-   - Navigate to the Terminal
+   - Navigate to the Terminal.
    - Depending on your OS, run the following 2 commands in the terminal:

    - *Windows*